Royal Netherlands Aerospace Centre: History

-The RSL, the predecessor of NLR, was officially founded on 5 April 1919, shortly after the First World War, however, Aeronautics had developed slowly in the Netherlands during the first two decades of this century when compared to the neighboring countries.
-After the Armistice, 11 November 1918, the aeronautical community started to concentrate on the application of the newly obtained skills and experience.
+The RSL (Rijks-Studiedienst voor de Luchtvaart), the predecessor of NLR, was officially founded on 5 April 1919, shortly after the First World War, however, aeronautics had developed slowly in the Netherlands during the first two decades of the 20th century when compared to the neighboring countries.
+After the Armistice of 11 November 1918 the aeronautical community started to concentrate on the application of the newly obtained skills and experience.
 The Government appointed a committee to review the possibilities of aerial applications.
 The year 1919 saw many new initiatives.
 On Saturday, April 5, 1919, the new Laboratory of the RSL was officially opened in the Navy Yard in Amsterdam.
 However, at this official opening, there was already a laboratory in operation.

 In his opening speech, Prof. L.A.
 Van Royen emphasized that the RSL should develop free and open communications with the aeronautical world and in turn, the RSL should be assisted to come into contact with those who are interested in the activities of RSL.
 The RSL was originated at offices belonging to the Ministry of Defense, mainly as a result of the aviation activities of the Army (since 1913) and the Navy (since 1917).
 The groundwork for the foundation of RSL started during World War I in 1917, when civil aviation in the Netherlands was non-existent.
 On January 1, 1920, the RSL was transferred from the Ministry of Defense to the Ministry of Public Works, because, after the war, the defense spending was cut drastically and civil aviation appeared in the horizon.
 As early as 1922, the Minister of Public Works proposed to terminate RSL.
 The main argument was that the annual funding was considered extravagant.
 Fortunately nothing happened immediately and the dispute continued for many years.
 In 1918, when the RSL was planned, the location at the Navy Yard in Amsterdam was meant to be a temporary site only.
 Prof. Van Royen intended to establish a permanent laboratory in Delft, in close association with Delft University of Technology (TU Delft).
 However, flight testing had become an important part of the activities and several people felt that a location close to Schiphol and Fokker was more important than being close to TU Delft.
 The RSL continued to operate until it was converted in the independent Foundation NLL in 1937.
 The only major change in its formal task took place when a separate Department of Civil Aviation (RLD) was created to supervise airworthiness and aircraft operations in the Netherlands.
 However, this did not have much effect on the technical content of the work of the RSL; it was a separation of responsibilities.

 The centerpiece of the laboratory was an Eiffel type wind tunnel.
 There were, however, complications with the construction of the Eiffel-type, though they were overcome by the time of the official opening of the building.